input-output-hk/peras-design/docs/reports/tech-report-1.md

 > [!NOTE]
 > In practice, `cardano-node` uses _network-level pipelining_ to avoid having to request individually every block/header: e.g. when sending multiple blocks to a peer a node will not wait for its peer's request and will keep sending headers as long as not instructed to do otherwise.
 >
-> This is not to be confused with _consensus pipelining_ which streamlines block headers diffusion from upstream to downstream peers. ???
+> This is not to be confused with _consensus pipelining_ which streamlines block headers diffusion from upstream to downstream peers before waiting for full block body validation.

 ### Conclusion